Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 ### Transparent Surface Type

-If you had materials with **Transparent Surface Type**, with a sorting priority that is excceding the new range of -50/50, you will need to remap them to the new range values.
-This will not affect you until you edit the sorting priority property on the material inspector.
+From 2021.2, the range for **Sorting Priority** values has decreased from between -100 and 100 to between -50 and 50.
+If you used transparent materials (**Surface Type** set to **Transparent**) with a sorting priority lower than -50 or greater than 50, you must remap them to within the new range.
+HDRP does not clamp the Sorting Priority to the new range until you edit the Sorting Priority property.